Connor Kurran-Browne: Career

-Kurran-Browne was born in Hemel Hempstead, and grew up in Batford, Harpenden.
+Kurran-Browne was born in Hemel Hempstead, and grew up in Harpenden.
 He began playing football with his local club Harpenden Colts before joining the youth academy of Watford.
-In 2018, he moved to the youth academy of Bournemouth.
+In 2018, he moved to the youth academy of AFC Bournemouth.
 In the summer of 2020 he signed to the club on a professional contract dating 2 years.
 Kurran-Browne was released at the end of the 2021–22 season following promotion to the Premier League.

 On 11 December 2021, Kurran-Browne joined National League side King's Lynn Town on a one-month loan deal.

 On 2 June 2022, Kurran-Browne agreed to join Hampton & Richmond Borough following his release from Bournemouth.

+In July 2025, Kurran-Browne joined Isthmian League Premier Division side Cheshunt.

 International career

 Born in England, Kurran-Browne is of Czech and Guyanese descent.
 He was called up to a preliminary Guyana national team squad in June 2021.
+He was called up again in the spring of 2023 and later that year made his debut for the Golden Jaguars in a 3–2 victory against Bahamas in the CONCACAF Nations League Qualifiers.